 Again, I look at Central Bank silver sales as a fundamental that provides information about the long-term dynamics of the overall market, not to be used for short-term price movements.

 Putting Silver Market Fundamentals Into Perspective

-Unfortunately, some of my readers are frustrated that these fundamentals haven’t pushed silver much higher prices already.
-So, when I continue to write articles showing how these silver market fundamentals are changing, they criticize by saying,” those fundamentals don’t mean anything or impact the price.”
+Unfortunately, some of my readers are frustrated that these fundamentals haven’t pushed silver to much higher prices already.
+So, when I continue to write articles showing how these silver market fundamentals are changing, they criticize by saying, ”Those fundamentals don’t mean anything or impact the price.”
 While that may be true currently, it won’t be the case in the future.

 Frustrated precious metals investors need to realize the following three important key factors:

 - The Silver Market fundamentals are pointing to a perfect storm in the future as reliable past supplies can’t be counted on in the future.

 - Most of the physical silver investment is held in tight hands.

 - The disintegrating Energy Industry is the most critical factor and the UNKNOWN fundamental that will impact the value of silver in the future.

 Of the three key factors above, the third one (the UNKNOWN Disintegrating Energy Industry) will impact the future value of silver the most.
 However, most of the individuals in the precious metals community are still unaware of how energy will affect the silver price and market in the future.
 Instead, many in the Alternative Media continue to focus on the silver market regarding the economic and financial industry.